Take a look at the pros and cons of each to help decide which is right for you.

 Smell

 Some people report that their front-loaders can develop a rather unpleasant smell.
-That’s because water gets trapped in the seals around the door and can lead to mold.
+That’s because water gets trapped in the seals around the door and can lead to mold and mildew.
 There are ways to prevent this from happening, but as a buyer, you should be aware of this issue.

 Comfort

 Consider the amount of bending you’ll be doing to take clothes in and out of the washer 400 times a year.
-If you’ve got a bad back, a top-loader is probably a better choice.
+If you’ve got a bad back, a top-load washing machine is probably a better choice.

 Price